keystonejs/keystone/packages/app-admin-ui/README.md

 export default {
   // re-implement the default create item button + custom text
   listHeaderActions: () => (<div><CreateItem /><p>Hello world</p></div>),
+  listHeaderUserActions: () => <UserSpecificListHeaderAction />,
 };
 ```

-#### `listManageActions`
+#### `listManageActions`, `listManage${listKey}Actions`

-Custom Actions component for multiple items in the list can be replaced with this hook.
-This replaces the list management toolbar Items for all lists.
+Custom Actions component for multiple items in the list can be replaced with this hook. `listManageActions` replaces the list management toolbar Items for all lists whereas `listManage${listKey}Actions` replaces components on specific list.
+List specific UI hooks supersedes global UI hooks.This.

 > This must return a React component.